top of page

 About Meenu Balaji

-Meenu Balaji is a gut health expert and the founder of Pragmatic Nutrition.
-With over 12 years of global experience, she supports individuals in managing IBS, PCOS, hormone imbalances, and digestive disorders through personalised, evidence-based nutrition.
+Meenu Balaji is a gut health expert and founder of Pragmatic Nutrition, with 13+ years of global experience.
+She helps individuals manage IBS, PCOS, hormone imbalances, and digestive disorders, and supports young athletes with performance nutrition — all through personalised, evidence-based care.

 bottom of page